kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

     // Rules describes what operations on what resources/subresources the webhook cares about.
     // The webhook cares about an operation if it matches any Rule.
-    // Each rule must has a unique APIGroup.
     Rules []Rule

     // FailurePolicy defines how unrecognized errors from the admission endpoint are handled -